schmidt1024/Blank/README.md

 Light, powerful and free template for Joomla! for faster and easier web development.

+## How to use

+This template is for local developing under node.js.
+A good workflow is to code your template localhost and if it is ready to deploy it on your live server (e.g. via sftp).

 ## Install

 Install it like a normal template in Joomla!
 Then install [Node](http://nodejs.org/).
 This template will be build with [Gulp](http://gulpjs.com/).
 If you haven't used Gulp before, you need to install ``gulp`` global.
 Open a terminal.